tjanczuk/wtc/README.md

 https://username:password@james.run.webtask.io/stripe-handler
 ```

+Unauthorized requests will be rejected with HTTP 403.

 #### Secrets

-You can provide your webhook code with secrets for communicating with downstream APIs (e.g. Slack or Twilio):
+You can provide your webhook code with secrets for communicating with external services (e.g. Slack or Twilio):

 ```
 wt create stripe-handler.js \